g3rv4/g3rv4.com/_posts/2018-08-26-betterslack.md

 **UPDATE:** The extension was unpublished from the chrome web store following [Slack's Legal Team request]({% post_url 2018-08-29-bye-bye-betterslack %}).

 **UPDATE Sept 14th 2018:** After talks with folks from Slack and a rename...
-Taut (fka BetterSlack) is now live back!!!
+Refined (fka Taut) (fka BetterSlack) is now live back!!!
 You can find on Chrome, Firefox and Opera.
-See more details at [taut.rocks](https://taut.rocks).
+See more details at [refined.chat](https://refined.chat).

 ---

 There are 2 or 3 things about Slack that I think can be made better.
 That's why I built BetterSlack.
 It's a Chrome extension that injects javascript into your Slack environments to add (or remove) features.
-You can find [its source code here](https://github.com/g3rv4/Taut) or watch my [3 minutes demo](https://www.youtube.com/watch?v=cXDXX9eYQPs).
+You can find [its source code here](https://github.com/g3rv4/Refined) or watch my [3 minutes demo](https://www.youtube.com/watch?v=cXDXX9eYQPs).

 # What does it do? (and why)